 It also helps to invest in a dark web monitoring service.
 This might sound scary, but it’s really not; it helps you know if and when passwords or data your organization utilizes are compromised or stolen.
 It might not be able to undo the damage done, but knowing is the first step toward resolving—and it can help you identify weak points in your infrastructure moving forward.

 It’s often hard to tell just how bad particular threats will get, but there is one constant amongst all of this: hackers and cybercriminals are always looking for ways to subvert the security community’s expectations and one-up them whenever possible.
-To make sure you stay in-the-know regarding any updates or developing threats, give working with KB Technologies Managed IT a shot.
+To make sure you stay in-the-know regarding any updates or developing threats, give working with KB Technologies a shot.
 We can help you implement the latest and greatest security solutions.
 To learn more, reach out to us at (954) 834-2800.

 Reach Out Today!